raquelnpalmeira/first_growth_then_information/README.md

 # Protocell evolution model (MATLAB)

-This repository contains the MATLAB implementation of the individual-based protocell model described in *First Growth, then information: the path to genetic heredity in protocells*.
+This repository contains the MATLAB implementation of the individual-based protocell model described in *The emergence of genetic heredity in protocells: first growth then information*.

 ---